mathieudutour/cordova-plugin-hotpushes/README.md

   archiveURL: 'http://myserver/hot/assets.zip'
 });

-hotpushes.loadFromLocal(); // first call to load from local (either bundle or Documents, depending if there is something in Documents

 hotpushes.check(); // check for update

+hotpushes.loadAllLocalFiles(); // load files from local (either bundle or Documents, depending if there is something in Documents).
+Needs to be after a check (to fetch the local version)

 ```